skip to content

 The Cavendish Laboratory

-Training future generations of physical scientists continues to be a central pillar of the Cavendish’s programme.
+Training future generations of physical scientists is a central pillar of the Cavendish’s programme.
 The Laboratory attracts large numbers of the brightest young scientists from the UK and overseas at both undergraduate and postgraduate levels.
 Ability at problem solving and finding original and imaginative solutions in experimental and theoretical physics are key skills which are fostered at all stages in their training.

 Undergraduate Teaching

-The Laboratory offers postgraduates from all over the world the opportunity to study with world-class researchers across, effectively, the complete spectrum of physics, from studies of the very early universe, to the physics of superglue and chocolate.
-Research is organised flexibly within the research groups, some administratively linked into larger sectors.
-However, the direction of research is determined by the initiative of the individual research workers.
-Students interact closely with the academic staff members and a large group of post-doctoral workers and research fellows in an intellectually stimulating environment.
+There are taught programmes on Data Intensive Science, Scientific Computing and Nanotechnology as well as as research-based courses, where students interact closely with the academic staff members and a large group of post-doctoral workers and research fellows in an intellectually stimulating environment.
 About 70-80 postgraduate students join the Laboratory each year, resulting in a cohort of about 400 students within the Laboratory at any one time.
 The courses lead to a PhD after 3-4 years or an MPhil after one year.